ludivinecp/Bip_my_task/README.md

 # Bip_my_task-

-Sign up and plan your task in your schedule.
+Sign up and plan your tasks in your schedule.

 => Work in progress